James Douglas (governor): Feud with Moody

 After the British Parliament in 1858 created the Crown Colony of British Columbia, Douglas was assigned as governor and was asked to resign as Chief Factor of the western portion of the Hudson's Bay Company.
-The Crown did not renew the company's trade monopoly on the mainland or Douglas' position as Chief Factor.
+The Crown did not renew the company's trade monopoly on the mainland or Douglas's position as Chief Factor.

 Richard Clement Moody was handpicked by the Colonial Office, under Sir Edward Bulwer-Lytton, to establish British order and to transform the newly established Colony of British Columbia into the British Empire's "bulwark in the farthest west" and "found a second England on the shores of the Pacific".
 Lytton desired to send to the colony "representatives of the best of British culture, not just a police force," sought men who possessed "courtesy, high breeding and urbane knowledge of the world," and decided to send Moody, whom the Government considered to be the archetypal English gentleman and British Officer" at the head of the Royal Engineers, Columbia Detachment.